Dynamically generated concatenated codes and their phase diagrams: Representations of the Bell tree

 The CNOT-NOTC representation lends itself to a classical version of the tensor $\tilde{R}$, with bond dimension $2$ rather than $4$.
 If the only possible errors are bit flips, we need not keep track of the $Z$ and $Y$ stabilizers, so to each CNOT (copy) node we can associate the tensor

 and to each NOTC (delocalizer) node, the tensor

 For phase flip errors, the roles of the CNOT and NOTC nodes are swapped.
-From~\autoref{eq:copy-R} and~\autoref{eq:deloc-R}, combined with the definitions of $f_0(\{\bm{\eta}\})$ (\autoref{eq:f-alpha}) and $m$ (\autoref{eq:mag}), we recover the recursion relations for the magnetization,~\autoref{eq:copy-f-m} and~\autoref{eq:deloc-f-m}, respectively.
+From~\autoref{eq:copy-R} and~\autoref{eq:deloc-R}, combined with the definitions of $f_0(\{\bm{\eta}\})$ (\autoref{eq:f-eta}) and $m$ (\autoref{eq:mag}), we recover the recursion relations for the magnetization,~\autoref{eq:copy-f-m} and~\autoref{eq:deloc-f-m}, respectively.
 We also recover the single-parameter flow equations~\autoref{eq:flow} for heralded bit and phase flips.

 A second way of representing the Bell tree, which puts it in the form of~\autoref{fig:tree} with identical gates and stabilizer inputs at each node, is to define $U=(H\otimes H) \CNOT$ and take each stabilizer input to be $Z$, yielding the $\tilde{R}$ tensor stated in~\autoref{eq:tildeR-bell}.
+Note that in this formulation, $X(t)$ alternates between all $Z$'s and all $X$'s.
 Pushing the Hadamards through the CNOT gate and canceling them in pairs of every two layers, we recover the CNOT-NOTC representation.
-Note that in this formulation, $X(t)$ alternates between all $Z$'s and all $X$'s.

 Adding a Hadamard gate to the root of the tree, we obtain a third representation, matching the definition in Ref.~\cite{Yadavalli2023}, with $Z$ stabilizer inputs and gate $U = \CNOT (H \otimes \mathbbm{1})$.
 This representation gives meaning to the name "Bell tree": $U$ transforms a product state in the $Z$ basis into a Bell state, e.g., $U \ket{00}= (\ket{00} + \ket{11})/\sqrt{2}$.